 But what are these universal laws?
 And how can we use them to manifest our desires?
 In the book, “Huna – Ancient Hawaiian Secrets for Modern Living,” Serge Kahili King, Ph.D. explains the mysterious huna philosophy, as told by Hawaiian kahunas.
 When we integrate these ancient teachings into daily life, it translates into outer success (as defined by you, of course).
 Yes, your dreams are magically turned into deeds.
 And that’s when life becomes an exciting adventure filled with shimmering opportunities.

-Here are the seven secrets of the universe:
+Here are the seven secrets of the universe, according to King:

 The world is what you think it is